 1. Swimming is a low-to-no-impact activity.
-Just doing the front crawl, breaststroke, or even backstroke laps in the pool helps to work nearly every muscle in your body and gets yours heart rate up for an effective cardiovascular workout with no jarring or impact to your vulnerable joints or your baby.
+Just doing the front crawl, breaststroke or even backstroke laps in the pool helps to work nearly every muscle in your body and gets yours heart rate up for an effective cardiovascular workout with no jarring or impact to your vulnerable joints or your baby.

 3. Water provides resistance to movement.
 It's like lifting weights without the increased risk of injury.
-Try this: Squat down in the pool so that the water level is at neck-height and bring your hands together in front of you with your elbows straight.
+Try this: Squat down in the pool so the water level is at neck-height, and bring your hands together in front of you with your elbows straight.
 Alternate opening your arms out to the sides and bring hands back together in front.
 The faster the movement, the more resistance.
 Support yourself on the side of the pool and do the same movement with the legs.
 You'll feel the burn!

 5. Fun for the whole family.
 You can put your older child in a shaded floatie and use him as a kickboard, pushing him through the water while you do your laps, or have him bobbing beside you as you do standing exercises with your arms and legs.
 Or have "races" with an older child who can already swim laps alongside you.

 To get the most out of a dip in the pool, try to keep moving for at least 20 minutes.
 You may have to start with 8 or 10 minutes and work your way up to that goal.
 You can keep moving by switching up your stroke or doing other activities in the pool.
 Try doing a freestyle lap then breaststroke, then flip over for a more-relaxing backstroke lap.
-If you are not a swimmer, you can just practice walking against the water's resistance and doing arm and leg exercises.
+If you're not a swimmer, you can just practice walking against the water's resistance and doing arm and leg exercises.

 Remember, the faster the movement, the more resistance so you can increase intensity by picking up the pace.
 Always let your doctor or midwife know if you are planning to start a new prenatal exercise routine.